karlredman/EditFrontMatter/examples/data/example_dir_structure/a/c/c1/example3c.md

 ---
 title: "EditFrontMatter Class Example 3"
-description: "Edit 2 fields in this front matter"
+description: "Edit some fields in this front matter"
 catagories: [programming, python, markdown]

 deleteme: this will be deleted